 1925: “Salome of the Tenements” a silent film adapted to the screen by Sonya Levien from the Anzia Yezierska novel produced by Jesse L. Lasky and Adolph Zukor and co-starring Jetta Goudal was released in the United States today.

-1926(17th of Adar, 5686): Sixty-six year old Sir Sidney Lee, the author who specialized in the Elizabethian period and was the brother of Elizabeth Lee passed away today.
+1926(17th of Adar, 5686): Sixty-six year old Sir Sidney Lee, born Solomon Lazarus Lee, the editor of the Dictionary of National Biography and author who specialized in the Elizabethan period and who was the brother of Elizabeth Lee passed away today.

 1926: The Lenox Quartette performed “String Quartette” by Leopold Mannes at the New York Public Library.